-NICER One of the most significant developments in the measurement of the dense matter equation of state is going to come from the NICER detector, built as an astrophysics payload that will go on the International Space Station in 2016.
+One of the most significant developments in the measurement of the dense matter equation of state is going to come from the NICER detector, built as an astrophysics payload that arrived on the International Space Station in 2017.
 Instead of focusing on spectroscopy, NICER will take a very different approach to measuring neutron star radii, based on the shapes and amplitudes of the pulsed emission observed from neutron star surfaces in multiple wavebands.
 Because of light bending effects in general relativity, these waveforms encode information about the neutron star space-time, and therefore, its radius and mass.
-I work on the most sophisticated calculations of these waveforms and methods, similar to image reconstruction and Doppler tomography, for extracting radius information from the upcoming data.
-I will be applying these techniques to the pulsars that NICER will observe in the next 2 years.
+We work on the most sophisticated calculations of these waveforms and methods, similar to image reconstruction and Doppler tomography, for extracting radius information from the upcoming data.
+We are currently applying these techniques to the pulsars that NICER has observed.

-High Performance Computing Rendering time-dependent images of black holes in order to study their horizons and accretion flows and radiation transport in spinning neutron star space times are highly complex problems that require fast, efficient, large-scale algorithms for their solutions.
+Rendering time-dependent images of black holes in order to study their horizons and accretion flows and radiation transport in spinning neutron star space times are highly complex problems that require fast, efficient, large-scale algorithms for their solutions.
 My research group specializes in the development and application of such algorithms on the GPU platform.
 GPUs were first developed for highly parallelizable applications such as computer games that required fast, high resolution image rendering.
 We are one of the very few groups who pioneered their use for problems in astrophysics and the efficiency they are enabling is bringing about a revolution.
-For example, we can render the full image of a spinning black hole and its accretion flow from its horizon to several thousand Schwarzschild radii in a matter of seconds on a single GPU.
-With support from the National Science Foundation, we built a super-cluster of GPUs at the University of Arizona called El Gato, which we use for our simulations.